 FIFA 20's best young players cost a fortune – everyone knows that Manchester City's Phil Foden has incredible potential in Career Mode, but it'll come at a cost.
 However, look beyond the Premier League and you'll find that the Championship is a hotbed of wonderkids.

-When FIFA 20 first came out, it looked difficult to sign top young players as, thanks to a glitch, the best teams were fielding inexperienced wonderkids rather than established stars such as Kevin De Bruyne, Lionel Messi, and Cristiano Ronaldo.
+When FIFA 20 first came out, it looked difficult to sign top young players as, thanks to a glitch, the best teams were fielding inexperienced wonderkids rather than established stars such as Kevin De Bruyne, Lionel Messi and Ronaldo.

-Signing top young players, from whatever league you purchase them from, is important as even if you are lucky enough to have world-class players in your XI, they won't stay at the top of their game forever.
+And signing top young players, from whatever league you purchase them from, is important as even if you are lucky enough to have world class players in your XI, they won't stay at the top of their game forever.

 Once you have played a few seasons of the popular single-player game mode, you will notice that the top players soon become the average ones for many clubs, as exciting youngsters prosper all over Europe.